BloodRedTape/sfpl/README.md

 using namespace libplot;

 int main(){
-    //Instead of regular array you can use any array-like data structures including std::vector, std::array and others double x[] = {0, 1, 2, 3, 4,  5};
+    // Instead of regular array you can use any array-like data structures
+    // including std::vector, std::array and others
+    double x[] = {0, 1, 2, 3, 4,  5};
     double y[] = {0, 1, 4, 9, 16, 25};